Mike Steel (mathematician): Biography

 Steel studied at the University of Canterbury, earning a bachelor's degree in 1982, a masters in 1983, and a degree in journalism in 1985.
-He then moved to Massey University, where he received his Ph.D. in 1989, supervised by Michael D. Hendy and David Penny.
+He then moved to Massey University, where he received his Ph.D. in 1989, supervised by Michael Hendy and David Penny.
 He joined the Canterbury faculty in 1994.

 Awards and honours

 Steel won the Hamilton Memorial Prize of the Royal Society of New Zealand in 1994; this prize is given annually to a New Zealand mathematician for work done within five years of a Ph.D.

 In 1999 he won the research award of the New Zealand Mathematical Society "for his fundamental contributions to the mathematical understanding of phylogeny, demonstrating a capacity for hard creative work in combinatorics and statistics and an excellent understanding of the biological implications of his results."

 He became a fellow of the Royal Society of New Zealand in 2003.

 In 2018, Steel was elected as a Fellow of the International Society for Computational Biology, for his outstanding contributions to the fields of computational biology and bioinformatics.